How has Locata achieved a unique ability to replicate a GPS constellation on the ground?

 The maximum signal power for devices in the ISM band is restricted by international regulation to +8 dBm within a 3 kHz bandwidth and to a maximum of 1 Watt.
 The generally accepted global guidelines for the ISM band are laid out in the United States’ FCC Part 15B regulations, and Locata devices comply with this ordinance.

 What range does a LocataLite transmission cover at this power?

-What if more signals is required, or there is a need to extend the range of a LocataNet?
+What if more signals are required, or there is a need to extend the range of a LocataNet?